Assistance from Catholic Charities in Salt Lake City.

 Catholic Charities can address people’s basic needs, and also, maybe just as importantly, offers families hope.
 Clients can gain self-sufficiency through programs and social services provided by case managers.
 They can access a number of programs or get help through referrals to other agencies.

 The demand for its services is very high.
-Just over the last two years, CCS has had an almost 50% increase in the requests for assistance.
-On average almost 250 people per day pass through the Catholic Charity Weigand center, accessing a variety of services and financial assistance programs.
-Some of the top services they provide include shelter and housing from the elements, heating bill assistance in the winter and air conditioning in the summer.
+On average hundreds of people per day pass through the Catholic Charity Weigand center, accessing a variety of services and financial assistance programs.
+Some of the top services they provide include a homeless shelter and housing from the elements.
+There is also heating bill assistance in the winter and air conditioning in the summer.
 Thanks to the generosity of many individuals and businesses in the community, the charity has been able to step up and fulfill those needs.

-They are also the only charity in the greater Salt Lake City area to offer a warm meal during the noon hour, and around 3,000 people per week stop by for a meal.
+They are a charity in the greater Salt Lake City area that offers a warm meal during the noon hour, and around 3,000 people per week stop by for a meal.
 Anyone is welcome to come, and services are confidential and no questions are asked.
 A large number of families with children come for meals.
-What seems to have occurred is with the downturn in the economy, young families have been the ones who have been affected the most.
 Meals and support from Catholic Charities have helped many a family by freeing up their money for other bills, and the support CCS provides is extensive.

 Rent and utility requests have also increased, and Catholic Charities does its best to meet as many requests as possible.
 They assist those whose gas and electric have been shut off as well, but a focus is on those who have received a notice their utilities will be shut off as it is better to be pro-active.
 Read more on other services provided by Catholic Charities at the national level.